suhail3728/Working-hours-backend/Reflections.md

 ##  Ability to create user friendly UI's

-The course: UI/UX
+The courses: UI/UX, DGL 309

 So I was a student in UI/UX in the last year.
 And this course helped me alot to create effiecient user interfaces and make me able to under stand the UI design principles like typography, color theory, layout.

+And the course 309 gave me detailed understanding ot the color theory and layout principles.

 So, at the first I did'nt had any particular reason to for choosing a colors or placing a ui element.
-But, after taking this course.
+But, after taking these courses.
 I it help me to understand how to organise the content and design the components with consistency and reducting the cognitive loads of the user.

 Below are some screens from my project: